 Finding scholarships for high school students

 Knowing what your interests and career aspirations are will be helpful when finding scholarship opportunities.
-For instance, if you are interested in pursuing a degree in social welfare, then a community service scholarship may be a good option for you.
+For instance, if you are interested in pursuing a degree in social welfare or social work, then a community service scholarship may be a good option for you.

 Outstanding students will be eligible for multiple scholarships to help boost their financial aid packages as well, whether they earn a scholarship through extracurricular activities or community organizations.